 The Ethereum Whitepaper: A Vision for a New Internet

 In late 2013, a 19-year-old Vitalik Buterin released the Ethereum whitepaper, outlining a vision for a decentralized 'world computer.'
-We explore the paper's key ideas and its profound impact.
+We explore the.

 A Document That Changed the World